With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 The Weeping Wall experiences the heaviest flow in spring and early summer.
 By August, though, it looks like a trickle.

-TIP: When you drive east to west, the Weeping Wall sits to your right, allowing you to get the closest look of its magic.
-This position, however, is no ideal for Glacier’s waterfall photography.
+TIP: When you drive east to west, the Weeping Wall is to your right, allowing you to get the closest look of its magic.
+This position, however, is not ideal for Glacier’s waterfall photography.
 You can’t stop to take a better picture, as other cars follow you.
-The images, taken while driving, may look blurry, though.
+The images, taken while driving, may also look blurry.
 You can try to slow down a little bit.
-There are pretty good chances that the visitors in the cars behind you are equally preoccupied with the waterfall and don’t mind to drive slower here.
+There are pretty good chances that drivers behind you are equally preoccupied with the waterfall and don’t mind the slower pace.

 12. Cascades near Redrock

-When it comes to the gorgeous roadside cascades, look no further than mini-waterfalls near Redrock in West Glacier.
-Sitting along the Going-to-the-Sun Road, these gushing waterfalls offer some of the epic photo perspectives on the Glacier’s watery abundance.
+When it comes to the gorgeous roadside cascades, look no further than mini-waterfalls/cascades near Redrock in West Glacier.
+Sitting along the Going-to-the-Sun Road, these gushing waterfalls offer some of the epic perspectives on Glacier’s watery abundance.

 TIP: One of the best places to shoot these cascades is a small bridge set opposite to the site.